sentinel-hub/eo-grow/README.md

 ## Acknowledgements

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No. 101004112.
+The project is co-funded also by the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No. 101086461.